This page is a reference to the Lucid V2 language.

 They take the form of text enclosed by quotation marks like "this example".

-The left-most character is index 0 in the resulting array.
+The right-most character is index 0 in the resulting array.

 Structs